mate-academy/layout_landing-page/README.md

 ## Technologies

 - HTML5
-- SCSS (using Flexbox and Grid)
+- SCSS (using Flexbox, Grid)

 ## Preview

-You can view a demo of the project at this preview link:
+You can view a demo of the project at this preview link: [Demo-page](https://julia-hertseva.github.io/layout_landing-page/)

 ## Design